mirror/dd-wrt/src/router/krb5/doc/admin/conf_files/krb5_conf.rst

     hostnames for use in service principal names.
 Setting this flag to false can improve security by reducing reliance on DNS, but means that short hostnames will not be canonicalized to fully-qualified hostnames.
+If this option is set to ``fallback`` (new in release 1.18), DNS canonicalization will only be performed the server hostname is not found with the original name when requesting credentials.
 The default value is true.

 **dns_lookup_kdc**
     Indicate whether DNS SRV records should be used to locate the KDCs